zeynepmerve97/TextClassification_with_NLP_and_Fasttext/README.md

 # TextClassification_with_NLP_and_Fasttext

-In this repo, text classification was performed in two different ways on the real-world dataset presented to the competitors in the Doğuş datathon competition, and predictions were made on the test dataset.
+In this repo, text classification was performed in two different ways on the real-world dataset presented to the competitors in the Doğus Datathon competition, and predictions were made on the test dataset.

 ## Getting Started